jraslab/jraslab.github.io/_pages/join.md

   cta_url: #"https://unsplash.com"
 ---
 ## Lab environment
-We take a growth mindset approach to mentorship.
-The lab strives to create a tailored environment to foster trainee development.
-Through interactions with the amazing Development Biology community in Seattle, trainees have a variety of opportunities to present their work both within the department and to broader audiences.
+We take a growth mindset approach to mentorship and aim to tailor the training environment to individual trainee's goals.
+Lab members have a variety of opportunities to present their work and network within the broad Development Biology community in Seattle.

 ## Postdoctoral fellows
 The lab is actively recruiting postdocs.
 Interested candidates should send a brief cover letter and CV to Jeff ![contact](/assets/images/contact.png)